Penny Slinger

-Penny Slinger, sometimes Penelope Slinger, is a British-born American artist and author based in California.
+Penny Slinger, sometimes Penelope Slinger (born 1947), is a British-born American artist and author based in California.
 As an artist, she has worked in different mediums, including photography, film and sculpture.
 Her work has been described as being in the genres of surrealism and feminist surrealism.
 Her work explores the nature of the self, the feminine and the erotic.

 Work

 Early Surrealist period 1969–1977

 Slinger attended Farnham (now West Surrey) College of Art from 1964 to 1966.
 She studied at the Chelsea College of Arts in London where she made a series of short films that were later shown at Anthology Film Archives in 2019.
 She completed her degree with a First Class Honours Diploma in Art and Design in 1969.
 She was accepted into the Royal College of Art Film post graduate course, but did not take it up.

 While writing her thesis on the collage books of Max Ernst, she met Sir Roland Penrose who became her patron for many years and introduced her to Max Ernst.
 Penrose brought Slinger's art to the attention of Mario Amaya, who included her sculpture in the exhibition Young and Fantastic at the Institute of Contemporary Art in 1969.

 Slinger worked in photographic collage, producing her first book 50% The Visible Woman.
 Published in 1969, the book continued her practice, started in her student days, of using herself as a muse and consists of a photo collage overlaid with her poetry.
 When published in 1971, Rolling Stone said, '"This book will become as important on your bookshelf as Sgt.
 Pepper is on your record rack."

 In 1970 Slinger and filmmaker Peter Whitehead filmed and photographed at Lilford Hall, a decaying mansion in Northamptonshire, England.
 Although their film project remained unrealised, the photos formed the basis of Slinger's surreal journey of self-discovery told in the style of a photo romance.
 The result, An Exorcism, was published in 1977 with a grant from Roland Penrose and Lee Miller's Elephant Trust.
 The Lilford Hall footage also resurfaced and was shown at Blum and Poe Gallery, Los Angeles 2014, as part of History Is Now at the Haywood Gallery, 2015, and at Anthology Film Archives, and Fortnight Institute, New York, 2019.